boldrocket/objective-c-style-guide/README.md

 }
 ```

-* Method level braces should always be on included on their own line.
+* Method level braces should always be included on their own line.

 **Example**
 ```objc